PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-22 10:53:36
+Last updated: 2024-04-22 10:54:10
-Random Quote: I stayed up all night wondering where the sun went.
-Then it dawned on me. - Will Livingston
+Random Quote: I guess we all have things we try to hide.
+But they can't stay hidden forever. - Hannah Baker